fabian-sp/step-back/README.md

 This package is intended for running and benchmarking optimization algorithms in Pytorch.
 It could be used for

-* retrieving raining curves for standard methods (SGD, Adam) on standard benchmark problems (e.g. training Resnets for Cifar),
+* retrieving training curves for standard methods (SGD, Adam) on standard benchmark problems (e.g. training Resnets for Cifar),
 * testing new methods